CxIlum/portfolio-bot/README.md

-# portfolio-bot
+# Portfolio Bot

-This is a portfolio discord bot presented when applying for roles in marketplaces etc.
+This is a discord bot created for showcasing my skills.